 This Maple Banana Nut Breakfast Bake is here to ease us into fall.
 All the cozy scents we love from something baking in the oven, and also there for a nutritious breakfast alternative that is packed with fiber, protein, and healthy fats!
-Exactly what you need on a busy weekday morning.
+Similar to a baked oatmeal that is grain-free, and packed with nuts and healthy fats.
+It’s naturally sweetened, and sxactly what you need on a busy weekday morning.

 How to make Maple Banana Nut Breakfast Bake